dsl16/stranger-things/README.md

 * __Mushroom Growing Box w/ Mycodo__
 * __Coursera Deep Learning Specialization__: Learn the core algorithms and practices of deep learning.
 * __Initial Steps to a Master's Degree__: Take the GMAT or GRE?
 Lasts 5 years.

+## Deprioritized Projects
+* __MoodTools Data Pipeline__: Helping a startup build a data pipeline for their web analytics, as Google Analytics doesn't provide much of the functionality that they need - Google kind of screws middle tier companies who need deeper analytics, but can't shell out $150k for their enterprise edition.
+  * (2019-07-10) Need is no longer there - also chose to deprioritize this project as my Product Manager scope has drastically increased at Outcome Health.

 # Languages